Brigade of Gurkhas: London

-The British memorial to the Gurkhas was unveiled by Queen Elizabeth II on 3 December 1997.
+The Gurkha Memorial was unveiled by Queen Elizabeth II on 3 December 1997.
 The inscription on the monument is a quotation from Sir Ralph Lilley Turner, a former officer in the 3rd Gurkha Rifles.
+It reads, "Bravest of the brave.
+Most generous of the generous.
+Never had country more faithful friends than you".

-200 years of service
+Bicentennial anniversary

-A series of events took place in 2015 to mark 200 years of service by the Gurkhas in the British Army including a march past Buckingham Palace.
+A series of events took place in 2015 to mark 200 years of Gurkha service in the British Army including a march past Buckingham Palace.

-Other
+Status under international law

-Under international law, according to Protocol 1 Additions to the Geneva Conventions of 1949, Gurkhas serving as regular uniformed soldiers are not mercenaries.
+According to Protocol 1 of the Geneva Conventions of 1949, Gurkhas serving as regular uniformed soldiers are not mercenaries.
 According to Cabinet Office official histories (Official History of the Falkland Islands by Sir Lawrence Freedman), Sir John Nott, as Secretary of State for Defence, expressed the British Government's concern that the Gurkhas could not be sent with the task force to recapture the Falkland Islands because it might upset the non-aligned members of the fragile coalition of support that the British had built in the United Nations.
 The then-Chief of Defence Staff Sir Edwin Bramall, a former officer in the 2nd Gurkhas like Nott, said that the Gurkhas were needed for sound military reasons (as a constituent part of 5th Infantry Brigade) and if they were not deployed then there would always be a political reason not to deploy Gurkhas in future conflicts.
 So he requested that Nott argue the case in Government for deploying them against the advice of the Foreign Office.
 Nott agreed to do so, commenting that the Gurkhas "would be mortified if we spoilt their chances [of going]".